Ox Baker: 1970's

-In 1967 Baker worked for the World Wide Wrestling Federation (WWWF) as The Friendly Arkansas Ox.
-In his first appearance there, Baker teamed with Armand Hussein in a handicap match versus Gorilla Monsoon.
-Later on, Baker went to fight in different promotions through North America, including Stampede Wrestling in Canada, the World Wrestling Council in Puerto Rico, and the United States–based American Wrestling Association throughout the 1970s.
-On June 13, 1971, Baker and his partner the Claw were wrestling in an AWA Midwest Tag Team Championship tag team match against Alberto Torres and "Cowboy" Bob Ellis in Verdigre, Nebraska.
-Torres died shortly after the match with the cause determined to be a result of heart disease.
-This was worked into an angle in which Baker's Heart Punch was blamed to reinforce Baker's wrestling heel persona.
-On August 1, 1972, Baker lost to Ray Gunkel.
-Following the match, Gunkel also died; his death has been variously attributed to a blood clot, which led to a heart attack or simply to heart disease.
-Again, the death was worked into Baker's character, and in 1974, a riot erupted in Cleveland, Ohio, when Baker continually Heart Punched his opponent Ernie Ladd after the match was finished.

 During his career he defeated "Cowboy" Bob Ellis for the World Wrestling Association's World Heavyweight Championship in Indianapolis and Carlos Colon for the WWC Universal Heavyweight Championship in Puerto Rico's World Wrestling Council.
 Baker beat The Sheik to win the Detroit version of the US Heavyweight title; he also won the NWA American Heavyweight Championship and the NWA Texas Heavyweight title several times.
 In addition, Baker was a multi-time tag team champion; he teamed with Ole Anderson and Skandor Akbar to capture tag team championships in the National Wrestling Alliance and National Wrestling Federation.
 Baker teamed with Chuck O'Connor to win the WWA World Tag Team Championship in 1976.
 He also teamed with Superstar Billy Graham to hold the NWA Florida Tag Team Championship.
 He is noted for a feud with Randy Savage in International Championship Wrestling, the southern promotion that Savage ran with his father Angelo Poffo and his brother Lanny Poffo.
 Late in his career, Baker appeared with Central States Wrestling as a face and feuded with Rip Rogers.

+1980's

+In 1988, Baker returned to the AWA and remained under contract with them until later that same year when he officially retired from wrestling.
+The following year in 1989, he opened "Ox Baker's Wrestling School", becoming a renowned wrestling trainer.
+His students include The Undertaker, Bryan Clark, and Ox Baker Jr (Ronald Schell) as well as NWA New England Superstar The Dark Angel and his Kayfabe twin brother Micky Byggs of Wrestling Spotlite Radio/TV.